 10 Things To Know About EMIS

-1. What is an “Executive Master in International Studies”?
+1. What is an “Executive Master of International Studies”?

-EMIS blends theory and practice through a curriculum that combines the teaching of expert Jackson School faculty with training and insights from skilled practitioners of international security, diplomacy, law, development and business.
-EMIS provides the best of a traditional graduate education – research, critical thinking, analysis, debate – with the professional skills needed to succeed in the international workplace, such as presentations, policy writing, media training, negotiation, and crisis management.
-Its coursework links the past to the present, historical lessons learned to the global challenges of today, and the University of Washington to Seattle’s remarkable community of international affairs leaders and change makers.
+EMIS (formerly known as Masters of Arts in Applied International Studies, or MAAIS) provides the best of a traditional graduate education – research, critical thinking, analysis, debate – with the professional skills needed to succeed in the international workplace.
+Its coursework links past to present, historical lessons learned to the global challenges of today, and the University of Washington to Seattle’s remarkable community of international affairs leaders and change makers.

 2. What makes EMIS distinct from other programs?